kelliwise/100-days-of-code/log.md

 ### Day 2: January 1, 2018 (CSS)

-**Today's Progress**: Finished Chapter 6 on text properties.
+**Today's Progress**: Finished Chapter 6 on text properties, so pages 236 - 256.
 Interesting stuff on white space and writing modes.

 **Thoughts**: Again, nothing too new here but writing modes, which I've not used before, looks like fun to play with.